software-development-project-1/software-development-project-1.github.io/material/agile-software-development.md

 >
 > During the course, each team will develop a project described by the Product Owner in the [project description](/project-description).
 >
-> Come up with at least five _well-written_ user stories based on the project description.
-Use the INVEST criteria to explain, why your user stories are well-written.
+> Come up with at least six _well-written_ user stories based on the project description.
+Use the "As [a user persona], I want [to perform this action] so that [I can accomplish this goal]" format for the user stories.
+Briefly justify why each of your user stories are well-written based on the INVEST criteria.
 >
 > Hint: pay attention to the size of the user story.
 Split big user stories into smaller ones.

+{: .important-title }

+> Exercise 9
+>
+> Imagine that you are the Product Owner of the project described in the [project description](/project-description).
+>
+> How would you _prioritize_ the six user stories that you came up with in the previous exercise?
+That is, in which order these user stories should be implemented to maximize the stakeholder's value for the application?
+>
+> On top of the importance of a user story, consider the dependencies between the different user stories.
+For example, certain user stories might be impossible to implement before some other user story has been implemented.
+Can we for example list quizzes before a teacher can add one?
+>
+> List the six user stories in the priority order (top-priority user stories at the top of the list).
+Briefly justify, why you chose this specific prioritization.